How to Become a Digital Nomad

 You need to be prepared in case anything goes awry during your travels.
-If an accident or emergency occurs while you’re abroad, Digital Nomad travel health insurance will cover any medical costs, transportation costs, and even costs associated with health advocates (translators, etc.).
+If an accident or emergency occurs while you’re abroad, Digital Nomad insurance will cover any medical costs, transportation costs, and even costs associated with health advocates (translators, etc.).

 This is important for digital nomads, especially when you’re halfway across the world from your home country.